pasbec/mfi/README.md

     verify_ssl = True

     async with aiohttp.ClientSession() as session:
-        async with mFimPowerDevice(host, username, password, use_ssl, verify_ssl, session) as device:
+        async with Device(host, username, password, use_ssl, verify_ssl, session) as device:

             # Show data for all ports
             print(await device.data)